mainmatter/mainmatter.com/_posts/2020-01-19-how-to-over-engineer-a-static-page.md

 ## Maintaining content

-Although we were switching to a significantly more advanced setup than what we had with the previous Jekyll based site, we did not want to give up the easy maintenance of content, specifically for blog posts and similar content that we wanted to keep in Markdown files as we used to.
+Although we were switching to a significantly more advanced setup than what we had with the previous Jekyll-based site, we did not want to give up the easy maintenance of content, specifically for blog posts and similar content that we wanted to keep in Markdown files as we used to.
 Writing a new post should remain as easy as adding a new markdown file with some front matter and Markdown-formatted content.
-At the same time, we did not want to rely on an API for loading the content of particular pages dynamically as that would have added significant additional complexity and none of our data actually needed to be computed on demand on the server as all of it is indeed static and known up front.
-Leveraging Glimmer.js' Broccoli based build pipeline, we set up a process that reads in all files in a directory and
+At the same time, we did not want to rely on an API for loading the content of particular pages dynamically as that would have added significant additional complexity and none of our data actually needed to be computed on demand on the server as all of it is indeed static and known upfront.
+Leveraging Glimmer.js' Broccoli-based build pipeline, we set up a process that reads in all files in a directory and
 [converts the Markdown files into Glimmer.js components at build time](https://github.com/simplabs/simplabs.github.io/blob/master/lib/generate-blog/lib/components-builder.js).